 Mundt and Associates Listed by play Ransomware Group

-On June 10, 2026, the ransomware group known as Play added Mundt and Associates to its public leak site, confirming that internal files had been exfiltrated from the United States-based firm during a ransomware attack.
+On June 10, 2026, the ransomware group known as Play added Mundt and Associates to its public leak site, claiming that internal files had been exfiltrated from the United States-based firm during a ransomware attack.

 Public reporting indicates the incident involves Mundt and Associates, a professional services organization.
 The Play ransomware group listed the company on its dark-web leak portal, stating that sensitive internal documents were stolen prior to encryption.
 Available reporting describes the data as internal files, though the precise volume and full list of contents remain unconfirmed by the victim.
 No specific victim count for individuals has been published, and the exact date of initial compromise is not publicly detailed beyond the June 10 listing.
 The leak site entry follows the group’s standard pattern of posting proof of exfiltration when ransom demands go unmet.